datacorner/data-preparation-fundamentals/README.md

 * [Dataset used in the the book](./data/vgames/)

 ### Chapter 5 - Reveiling informations
+**Warning:** In this chapter several specific Python and system libraries need to be installed beforehand.
+Please follow the procedure [here](./code/README.md)
 * **Top restaurants in LA (2023)**
 	* [Original dataset and description](https://www.kaggle.com/datasets/lorentzyeung/top-240-recommended-restaurants-in-la-2023)
 	* [Chapter python code](./code/chapter%205/)